 Some policies allow a named driver to earn no claims, but not many.
 If yours does, check your policy carefully to see if both discounts will be affected by a claim.

-You find out more about adding a named driver to your policy here.
+You can find out more about adding a named driver to your policy here.

 Most car insurance companies offer no claims bonus protection on their comprehensive cover plans, while most that don’t will give you the option of adding this cover at an additional cost, which means you could claim without it affecting your discount.

 While making a claim on your car insurance policy does not necessarily affect your no claims bonus, your renewal premium may still increase as most insurers will factor in any claims when calculating your renewal quotes and apply the discount at the end.

 Most policies allow one claim per year without it affecting your bonus, but some may state that you cannot make more than two claims in three years.
 Check your policy to see exactly where you stand.